marcmylemans/marcmylemans.github.io/_posts/2025-10-16-Proxmox_PDM.md

 ## Watch the Video!

 This post is based on our full walkthrough on YouTube:
-We show the full setup, LXC container installation, and features in action.
+We show the full setup, and features in action.

 ## Got Feedback?